hasura/graphql-engine/manual/users/custom_provider.rst

 * **signup**: Signup hook of your provider.
 For e.g. http://myprovider.hasura-app.io/signup
 * **login**: Login hook of your provider.
 For e.g. http://myprovider.hasura-app.io/login
 * **merge**: Merge hook of your provider.
 For e.g. http://myprovider.hasura-app.io/merge
+* **createUser**: Create user hook of your provider.
+For e.g. http://myprovider.hasura-app.io/create-user
+* **deleteUser**: Delete user hook of your provider.
+For e.g. http://myprovider.hasura-app.io/delete-user

 Below, we will describe the functionality and interface for each of the APIs in detail.